webofdata/specification-archived/specification.md

 ### Operation Create Store

-The create store operation expects a JSON object to be sent in the body of the request.
+The optional create store operation expects a JSON object to be sent in the body of the request.
 The JSON object may contain a 'name' property and MUST contains an 'entity' property.
 The value of the 'entity' property MUST be a JSON object that is valid according to the WoD JSON specification.
 If the 'name' property is present it MUST contain a string value.

 The server rejects the request if the store name is already in use, or if the id of the entity is the same as any existing store.